dcunited001/dcunited001.github.io/_posts/2016-07-01-im-not-religious-im-spiritual-3-a-lighthouse-in-a-storm.md

 If you get fired, maybe you belong in another company or industry or career path.

-My personal favorite is, when you can predict someone's sequence of actions under various circumstances, you understand that they might fulfill a particular purpose.
+My personal favorite?
+When you can predict someone's sequence of actions under various circumstances, you understand that they might fulfill a particular purpose.
 It can be a bit screwed up to think of people in this way.
 It's another reason why, even though one might